 We are calling on healthcare professionals to use the scale and provide feedback, as we seek to increase uptake of the PDCS across Europe.

 Existing rating scales used by neurologists currently explore different aspects of the condition, but do not offer a comprehensive view of a person’s condition.
 The development of the new PDCS, led by Professors Fabrizio Stocchi (Italy), Fabiana Radicati (Italy) and Pablo Martinez Martin (Spain), was therefore urgently needed as it combines motor symptoms, non-motor symptoms and treatment-related complications; it is also simple and relatively fast to use.
-Designed to complement existing rating scales, the PDCS is the first to offer a holistic view of Parkinson’s.

 - In collaboration with the Parkinson’s specialist neurologists who led the development of the PDCS, My PD Journey introduced the scale to an audience of more than 60 political and medical stakeholders in the European Parliament in Brussels in February 2016.
 It was later presented at the 20th International Congress of Parkinson’s Disease and Movement Disorders in Berlin in June 2016.

 - The results of the first validation study were published in January 2018 in the European Journal of Neurology.
 Results of the study concluded that the PDCS appears to be a feasible, acceptable, reproducible and valid scale.